 Codecademy is one of the most well known websites for learning coding, and while it’s aesthetics aren’t as geared towards children, the content is extremely high quality.

-They also have ‘hour of code’ courses which are a great starting point, with lots of free content to pickup afterwards, or a pro subscription starting at $19.99 per month.
+It’s best suited for children aged 13+, as the content is slightly more mature and can be trickier to follow.
+They have career path courses which is a great starting point, with lots of free content to pickup afterwards, with a pro subscription starting at $19.99 per month.

-All core levels free – $9.99 a month for extras
+All core levels free – $99.99 per year for self-paced learning, $219 per month for live private sessions

 CodeCombat is hands down the best looking platform when it comes to teaching kids coding.
 It feels like a highly polished game, with character customisation, rewarding progression, and even the ability to join clans with friends.

-Free – Further courses for $20 per month
+Free – Further courses from $29 per month

-Code Club is a UK based initiative where volunteers across the country host free coding clubs for children.
+Code Club is a global initiative where volunteers across the country host free coding clubs for children.
 Ages range from 9-13 and it’s completely free to join, with volunteers being thoroughly background checked before their approved.

 If you’re an adult and interested in becoming a volunteer or starting a club near you, only very basic programming knowledge is required, and you’ll learn plenty alongside your younger club members!
 More information is available here.